Evomo/evomoExampleApp/README.md

 - Feed raw measurement date directly into the sdk and get classified movement back
 - API example in the ViewController.swift file

 >!!!
-Troubleshooting !!! - ff evomoExampleApp was builed before, clear DerivedData folder and clean project before building ClassificationOnlyExample target.
+Troubleshooting !!! - If evomoExampleApp was builed before, clear DerivedData folder and clean project before building ClassificationOnlyExample target.

 ## TheEvomo MotionAI SDK
 ### Functionality